You Always Play To Your Strengths, if PHP is your strength, that’s going to be your game

 mod_phpto the curb and running PHP as a FastCGI process with PHP-NPM.
 With this set up, PHP runs as a separate process that listens on a port.
 In this case you can have several backend servers running your PHP code, and one Apache/Nginx server doing a round robin to these PHP servers.

 Node.js Can bind to whatever port you specify.

 This is not even a fair fight.
 PEAR is old and busted, NPM is the new hotness.
 I cringe when I have to try to use PEAR to install stuff.
 First you have to make sure you have a

 channel installed in PEAR to get the packages that channel provides.
-Dependancy hell is another reason to loath PEAR.
+Dependency hell is another reason to loath PEAR.

 npm install express

 Can you write complex, cool, fast, and awesome apps in PHP?
 Sure you can.
-Can you unit test, integration test, use environment variables, and satify local dependancies.
+Can you unit test, integration test, use environment variables, and satisfy local dependencies.
 Sure, but I’ve personally fallen prey to bad habits, forsaking unit testing, and more evils because it’s convoluted to get it done in PHP.